hatakkey/MAG-integrated/docs/fixed-sessions_verification.md

 ### 2.2.4. **Data-plane verification PPPoE sessions**

-The data-plane verifciation for the PPPoE sessions can be checked via a predefined script from the TRA
+There are two different scripts available for initiating PPPoE sessions.
+The first is ./start_pppoe_bng_traffic.sh, which was introduced in the previous section.
+As the name suggests, this script not only establishes PPPoE sessions but also starts bi-directional traffic for those sessions.
+The second script, ./start_pppoe_bng_notraffic.sh, is used solely to establish the PPPoE sessions without initiating any traffic.
+In this case, you can manually start traffic for the first PPPoE user using the md-cli command show ping-pppoe, executed from the TRA-integrated node, as demonstrated in the example below.

 ```bash
 A:admin@TRA-integrated# show ping-pppoe